Yukinosh1ta2/pa446-final-project/README.md

 - All paths in the scripts and R Markdown file assume that you are running R from the **project root** (the folder that contains `data/`, `scripts/`, `reports/`, etc.).
 - If you change folder names or move files, you may need to update the paths accordingly.

-This README is meant to give another student or instructor enough information to understand the project, see how the data were prepared, and fully reproduce the analysis and visuals.